 Visit: The number of people that reached your website.

-The Vortex: a user-behavior pattern that describes the phenomenon whereby a user takes a single intentional interaction which is then proceeded by a ‘series of unplanned interactions that create a sense of being “pulled” deeper into the digital space’.
+The Vortex: a user-behavior pattern that describes the phenomenon whereby a user takes a single intentional interaction which is then proceeded by a ‘series of unplanned interactions that create a sense of being “pulled” deeper into the digital space.’

 W

-Webmaster Tools: Usually meaning Google Webmaster Tools or Bing Webmaster Tools you can get additional information about your website’s status in the search engines.
+Webmaster Tools: Usually meaning Google Webmaster Tools or Bing Webmaster Tools, you can get additional information about your website’s status in the search engines.

 Website weight (measured in bytes): this performance measurement is the overall weight of your website.
 The more your website weighs (in bytes), the longer it will take to load.
-Reduce the weight by reducing image sizes, removing widgets that aren’t necessary, and implement minification or concatenation plugins.
+Reduce the weight by reducing image sizes, removing widgets that aren’t necessary, and implementing minification or concatenation plugins.

 Webmaster: The owner and/or administrator of a website.